+I work in a very dedicated way to create a safe relational space for my clients to build trust and feel secure in the room between family members.
 I also help family members to be aware of their underlying patterns of communication that create unsafe and harmful dynamics, masking their true meaning and contributing to unnecessary conflict.
-In this sense, I provide with different tools and PSYCHO-EDUCATION that will facilitate new learning and growth for all the family members.
-I work in a very dedicated way to create a safe relational space for my clients to build trust and feel secure in the room between family members.
+Providing different tools and PSYCHO-EDUCATION,will facilitate new learning experience and growth for all the family members.

 TREATMENT OPTIONS OR WAYS OF WORKING THERAPEUTICALLY THAT BEST SERVES YOUR NEEDS:

 - At the first Family Therapy session, I provide a consultation with the whole family that helps me understand and learn what is the "presenting problem" for later decide what best course of treatment will be right to follow.
-This means that depending on what needs to be attended in the first place, I will opt to begin working with the whole family, the children, the parents, or work first with the dyad alone (mother-child, father-child, or other).
+This means that depending on what needs to be attended in the first place, I will opt to begin working with the whole family, the children, the parents, or work first with the dyad alone (mother-child, father-child, and/or mother-father).

 - As the Family Therapy progresses and while paying attention to the needs that arise in the therapeutic process, the setting can be shifted over time adding or excluding a family member/s.
-Each decision and each reason for shifting the setting will be communicated to the family members and appropriate notice will be given for participants to understand and give their approval.
+Each decision and each reason for shifting the setting will be communicated to the family members.
+Appropriate notice will be given for participants to understand and give their approval.